schen2315/kiosk/README.md

 The Project takes advantage of Twilio API for SMS verification so that members of the community do not vote more than once.

+Clone the project at https://github.com/schen2315/kiosk.git run `node ./bin/www` and go to localhost:3000/ to try it